Mantej-Singh/Building-a-PC/README.md

 ![startimage](git-images/intro.png)

-I am considering this a personal project.
-By the way, my first time building a PC (actually a Mini-PC).
-Before this, I always used OEM laptop and this project was all about how I can make the most epic PC for less money while reusing existing components from old laptops.
-In my case, i used RAM, HDD from my previous laptop, and Google Home-Mini which for lying around for speakers.
+The most useful side of current Pendamic is, I had a lot of time to work on something I always wanted to do.
+From my high school time, I have watched a lot of video tutorials where YouTubers make high-end Gaming PCs and Workstations.
+So I am considering this as my pet project.
+By the way, this is my first time building a PC (actually a Mini-PC).
+Before this, I have always used an OEM laptop (HP and DELL), and this project was all about how I can make the most epic PC for less money while reusing existing components from previous and old laptops.
+In this project, I used RAM, HDD from my other laptop, and used Google Home-Mini as a Bluetooth speaker:wink:

-The whole concept is, $ave that Money :wink:
+***Note: The Bluetooth connection for the Google Home devices are for input only.
+You cannot use it for conference calls ***

 ---